karmaniket/CarSalesPipeline/readme.md

 ### 2. Select the Insights/Plots to Run

-In `main.py`, comment or uncomment the function calls to run only the analyses or plots you want.
+In `main.py`, comment or uncomment the function calls to run only the analyses or plots you need.
 Each block is independent and can be enabled/disabled as needed.

 ### 3. Run the Main Script